fangchangma/sparse-to-dense.pytorch/README.md

 sparse-to-dense.pytorch
 ============================

 This repo implements the training and testing of deep regression neural networks for ["Sparse-to-Dense: Depth Prediction from Sparse Depth Samples and a Single Image"](https://arxiv.org/pdf/1709.07492.pdf) by [Fangchang Ma](http://www.mit.edu/~fcma) and [Sertac Karaman](http://karaman.mit.edu/) at MIT.
 A video demonstration is available on [YouTube](https://youtu.be/vNIIT_M7x7Y).
 <p align="center">
 	<img src="http://www.mit.edu/~fcma/images/ICRA2018.png" alt="photo not available" width="50%" height="50%">
 	<img src="https://j.gifs.com/Z4qDow.gif" alt="photo not available" height="50%">
 </p>

 This repo can be used for training and testing of
 - RGB (or grayscale image) based depth prediction
 - sparse depth based depth prediction
 - RGBd (i.e., both RGB and sparse depth) based depth prediction

 The original Torch implementation of the paper can be found [here](https://github.com/fangchangma/sparse-to-dense).
-This PyTorch version is under development and is subject to major modifications in the future.

 ## Thanks
-Thanks to [Tim](https://github.com/timethy) and [Akari](https://github.com/AkariAsai) for their contribution.
+Thanks to [Tim](https://github.com/timethy) and [Akari](https://github.com/AkariAsai) for their contributions.

 ## Contents
 0. [Requirements](#requirements)